 To ensure that the rights and obligations of financial services consumers and providers are clearly and comprehensively regulated, the National Bank of Serbia (hereinafter: the NBS) has rendered a set of decisions regulating the area of the protection of financial services consumers.
 The following are the most significant of these Decisions.
 From April 2019, the Decision on Detailed Conditions of Financial Services Advertising, which regulate, in detail, the overall and specific conditions of advertising financial services and the obligations and responsibilities of financial services providers which refer to this type of advertising.
-In line with the decision, the NBS shall control how financial services providers advertise, whether or not they act in accordance with the decision, i.e. whether the advertising message lasts long enough so that the average consumer can read it unhindered, and/or hear the message, uses the right font which must be used depending on the advertising form, etc. Furthermore, the Decision on Handling Complaints of Financial Services Providers, the latest version of which entered into force in July 2019, regulates the manner of submitting complaints of financial services consumers to the providers of financial services and the NBS, and how these institutions are to respond to these complaints.
+In line with the decision, the NBS shall control how financial services providers advertise, whether or not they act in accordance with the decision, i.e. whether the advertising message lasts long enough so that the average consumer can read it unhindered, and/or hear the message, uses the right font which must be used depending on the advertising form, etc. However, there should be a two-way media communication because that is the only way to create real effect, which is why we want here to underline the importance of the foregoing client education, which should also be enclosed on the NBS agenda.

+Furthermore, the Decision on Handling Complaints of Financial Services Providers, the latest version of which entered into force in July 2019, regulates the manner of submitting complaints of financial services consumers to the providers of financial services and the NBS, and how these institutions are to respond to these complaints.
 Financial services providers are, inter alia, obliged to issue confirmation of the receipt of a complaint, to allow clients to submit complaints via the providers' websites, as well as to visibly display on their websites, notifications containing information on the protection of the consumer rights process.
 Pursuant to this Decision, financial services providers are considered to be banks, financial lessors, payment institutions, electronic money institutions, and the public postal operator in relation to payment services provision and electronic money issue.